Tinachint/pythonhabit/README.md

 🚀 Features

-Create and manage habits with defined periodicity (daily or weekly)
+Create and manage habits with defined periodicity (daily,weekly or monthly)

 Mark habits as completed